 Why is 160 degrees Fahrenheit considered the safe serving temperature for a hamburger?

-160 degrees Fahrenheit is the temperature at which harmful bacteria such as Salmonella are eradicated instantly from ground beef.
+160 degrees Fahrenheit is the temperature at which harmful bacteria such as E. coli and Salmonella are eradicated instantly from ground beef.

 This conservative recommendation for the home cook is intended to safeguard against a “worst-case” scenario.

-The FDA food code chart mentioned previously is based on a 6.5 log-10 reduction (or 6.5D reduction) in harmful pathogens such as Salmonella.
+The FDA food code chart mentioned previously is based on a 6.5 log-10 reduction (or 6.5D reduction) in harmful pathogens such as E. coli and Salmonella.

 What does that mean exactly?